RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing.md

-You can contribute to `airgeddon` in many different ways:
+You can contribute to `airgeddon` by

- - Translations into other languages
+ - Translating into other languages
- - More distribution support compatibility
+ - Adding more distribution support compatibility
- - New features
+ - Adding and suggesting new features
- - More WPS pins for the database
+ - Adding and improving WPS pins on the database
- - Testing and feedback
+ - Testing and sending feedback
- - Making a donation
+ - Donating

 Read the [Contributing File] for more details on the process of project collaborating and on our code of conduct.